edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 2. Preprocessing
     * I applied Natural Language Processing (NLP) to preprocess the data.
     * Using the NLP toolkit [*spaCy*](https://spacy.io/), I kept only **proper nouns** and **nouns**, removing all other forms of words such as verbs and adjectives.
-This not only removed superfluous words, it might remove positive and negative terms associated with a particular topic, therefore preventing any "internal splits" in a topic.
+This not only removed superfluous words, it might also beneficially remove verbs or adjectives that reflect a biased (positive or negative) sentiment of a particular topic.

     * I also removed additional [stop words](https://en.wikipedia.org/wiki/Stop_words) that are specific to the biomedical field.
 Examples include "breast", "female", "treatment" and "receptor".
+Often, these words describe broad categories and are not specific enough to be helpful.
-    * Often, these words describe broad categories and are not specific enough to be helpful.
-Choosing stop words took about 10 manual iterations.
+    * This took about 10 iterations of topic modeling and manually checking to see which terms I could prune.
     * The total number of additional stop words was 148.

 3. Topic Modeling